Wendy J. Gordon

 Wendy Gordon’s work emphasizes that our legal environment must cultivate the exchange of ideas, expression and information for everyone -- not only established players in various industries.
 Her writings reflect her passion for creative exchange.
 Renowned for her application of philosophy and economics to copyright and related common-law areas and for her work on fair use, she has published on four continents, received numerous honors and grants and speaks to audiences all over the world.

 Her favorite audience, however, is her students.
-The recipient of a teaching award, Professor Gordon particularly enjoys interdisiplinary teaching; she has twice cotaught a course in property theory with a professor of Philosophy, and with a master Shakespearean actor she twice cotaught a seminar in Copyright and Rhetoric.
+The recipient of a teaching award, Professor Gordon particularly enjoys interdisiplinary teaching; she is now co-teaching a seminar on "Law, Language and Literature" with critic and editor Sir Christopher Ricks; she has twice cotaught a course in property theory with a professor of Philosophy, and with a master Shakespearean actor she twice cotaught a seminar in Copyright and Rhetoric.

 Often anthologized, Professor Gordon's publications include: